xiix0/scam/README.md

-Remark of Dr. Baldwin's concerning upstarts: We don't care to eat toadstools that think they are truffles.
+Whenever you find that you are on the side of the majority, it is time to reform.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain